Skip to main content

 You can lay sod without a soil test, but you shouldn't on a job that matters.
 It's $18, it's the only thing that answers the questions that actually change what you buy and do, and its biggest payoff — fixing pH and matching phosphorus to your real soil — only happens if you test before you prep.
 Test, amend the few inches you're about to cover, then lay.

-And whatever the test says, the safe default under new sod on typical Northeast soil is low phosphorus plus biology — which is exactly what we built Under Sod™ for: a 4-4-4 with mycorrhizae, humic acid, and seaweed extract for the soil-to-root zone.
+And whatever the test says, the safe default under new sod on typical Northeast soil is low phosphorus plus biology — which is exactly what Under Sod™ is built for: a 4-2-5 with mycorrhizae, humic acid, and seaweed extract for the soil-to-root zone.
 Where your test shows you genuinely need more phosphorus, that's the one case the starter exemption was written for.

 *Questions about your specific soil or sod install?
-Call CT Sod at (203) 806-4086 — we've worked Northeast soil for thirty years.*
+Call CT Sod at (203) 806-4086 — we bring thirty years of sod industry experience.*

 Ready To Order?